March 29, 2023

 “NIF is the only laser system that intentionally operates above the laser damage growth threshold,” said Tayyab Suratwala, Optics and Materials Science & Technology program director.
 “We operate the laser at a power and energy level for which we can repair the optics at an acceptable rate.”

-Pushing that envelope was an important enabler allowing LLNL to achieve ignition on Dec.
+Pushing that envelope was an important enabler for NIF to achieve ignition on Dec.
 5, 2022.
 Since NIF became operational in 2009, the LLNL optics team has persisted in hardening the optics to withstand ever-increasing laser energy, as NIF routinely exceeded its design specification of 1.8 megajoules, and the debris that results from every experiment.

 “Working in optics on NIF is like peeling an onion that is always growing,” said Suratwala.
 “Each time we overcome a challenge, we turn up the laser energy and create new challenges.”